TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Experiments

+{ As shown in Fig.~\ref{fig-different-aug}, both instance-level data augmentation methods (\emph{e.g.}, Mixup, CutMix, and TransMix) and the token-based method TokenMix are not suitable for the FR task, as they inevitably destroy key facial features and structural information of the face identity, resulting in low-quality samples that may misguide the optimization of ViTs.
+In contrast, DPAP effectively preserves the local semantic coherence and identity-discriminative cues of face by perturbing the amplitude spectrum of dominant patches in the frequency domain.
+These subtle local features are highly valuable for the FR task. }

+{ Notably, when leveraging a larger training dataset like Glint360K, our DPAP strategy results in a more significant performance improvement for the ViT-based FR model, as it promotes the learning of more robust and generalized facial features.
+However, some mixing methods, such as Mixup, CutMix, TransMix and TokenMix, experience performance degradation, as they inevitably introduce more unidentifiable face images, which generally hurts the generalization ability of the FR model. }

-\textbf{3) Does EHSM Enhance the Feature Representation Power of Each Token?} We investigate the trend of the average information entropy contained in the local token of ViT (baseline) and variant ViT + EHSM during training on the MS1MV2 dataset, as shown in Figs.~\ref{fig2} and~\ref{fig5a}.
-We can find that with the addition of our EHSM strategy, the token-level information becomes richer, which demonstrates the superiority of the EHSM strategy in improving the feature representation power of each local token.
+\textbf{3) Does EHSM Enhance the Feature Representation Power of Each Token?} We investigate the trend of the average information entropy contained in the local token of ViT (baseline) and variant ViT + EHSM during training on the MS1MV2 dataset, as shown in Figs.~\ref{fig-5a},~\ref{fig-5b} and~\ref{fig-5c}.
+We find that with the addition of our EHSM strategy, the token-level information becomes richer, demonstrating the superiority of the EHSM strategy in improving the feature representation power of each local token.

-\textbf{4) Effectiveness of EHSM:} To demonstrate the superiority of EHSM in mining hard samples, we compare it with previous strategies, including AT$_{k}$ loss \cite{fan2017learning}, MV-Softmax \cite{wang2020mis} and Focal loss \cite{lin2017focal}, as reported in Table \ref{tab5}.
-We can observe that the proposed EHSM strategy significantly outperforms previous hard sample mining strategies, which indicates that our EHSM strategy can better measure sample difficulty and boost the model's performance.
+\textbf{4) Effectiveness of EHSM:} To show the superiority of EHSM in mining hard samples, we compare it with previous strategies, including AT$_{k}$ loss~\cite{fan2017learning}, MV-Softmax~\cite{wang2020mis}, Focal loss~\cite{lin2017focal}, {OHEM~\cite{shrivastava2016training}, and Token Labeling~\cite{jiang2021all}}, as reported in Table~\ref{tab-hardsample}.
+We can observe that the proposed EHSM strategy significantly outperforms previous hard-sample mining strategies, which indicates that our EHSM strategy can better measure sample difficulty and boost the model's performance.

+{ Notably, when using MS1MV2 as the training set and ViT-S as the backbone, the model's representation power is constrained by the small size of the dataset and the simplicity of the network architecture.
+As a result, the performance gain from the EHSM strategy is not significant.
+When employing a more complex network architecture like ViT-B and a larger-scale training dataset such as Glint360K, the performance gain achieved by the EHSM strategy becomes even more significant. }